YangModels/yang/README.md

-yang
+YANG
 ====

-yang models from standards organizations such as the IETF, open source such as Open Daylight or vendor proprietary ones
+This repository contains a number of YANG models from standards organizations such as the IETF, open source such as Open Daylight or vendor proprietary ones.

-standard contains standard or released models, such as RFCs or ODP snapshots from releases.
+The *standard* directory contains standardized or released models, such as RFCs or ODP snapshots from releases.

-experimental contains in-progress models.
+The *experimental* directory contains models which are in-progress.

-vendor contains subdirectories for vendors, as well as pertinent release tags.
+Finally, the *vendor* directory contains subdirectories for vendors, as well as pertinent release tags.

-====